Accessibility Tools

 Yes, there are support groups, online forums, and local resources in New York City where individuals with acne rosacea can connect, share experiences, and find emotional support.
 Dermatology clinics and patient advocacy organizations may offer information on these resources.

-Q: Can I seek a second opinion on my Rosacea diagnosis in New York City?
+Q: Should I get a second opinion on my rosacea diagnosis?

 New York Rosacea Treatment

 Rosacea is a prevalent, little-known skin condition affecting an estimated 16 million people in the United States.
 It is common to confuse rosacea with other skin conditions due to its common symptoms, including broken capillaries, redness, pustules resembling acne, and surface dryness.
-For this reason, we advise arranging a comprehensive appointment with one of the dermatologists at Debra Jaliman, MD, to heal effectively.
+For this reason, we advise arranging a comprehensive appointment with Dr. Debra Jaliman.
 We serve patients from New York City and the neighboring areas.

 Intense Pulsed Light Therapy (IPL)